 Abstract

-Community development, in many cases, is not sustainable and does not care for the needs of the whole person.
-Specifically, there is a lack of effort to care for the spiritual focus.
-Even within holistic development efforts, there seems to be a gap between efforts to address material needs and those to address spiritual needs.

 By ignoring the spiritual elements of poverty, development workers often overlook the spiritual roots of human problems.
 They overlook integral worldview elements that prevent progress.
 A person’s worldview influences belief, motivation, and action.
 By addressing elements of worldview that hinder progress, development agencies will be more likely see true and lasting transformation occur in communities.

-This paper proposes that community conversation is one way to address elements of worldview which prevent progress in the community development process.
-Conversation opens doors to discuss the deeper worldview issues behind community problems, and creates an environment of critical thinking that allows people to be exposed to new ideas.
+This paper proposes that community conversation is one way to address elements of worldviews that prevent progress in the community development process.
+Conversations open doors to discuss the deeper worldview issues behind community problems, and creates an environment of critical thinking that allows people to be exposed to new ideas.
 Conversation also puts development back in the hands of the people and empowers them to be the change agents in their own communities.

-This paper seeks to find a holistic and conversational approach to community development which integrates spiritual transformation and practical empowerment, eventually leading to true and lasting change in communities.
+Based on case studies in the Delhi context, this research seeks to find holistic and conversational approaches to community development which integrates spiritual transformation and practical empowerment, with potential for lasting change in communities.